Resolved Hypnotherapy Reading, led by Paul Hughes BA Hons, ADip Hyp (NC), MNSHP, CHFP, UKCP.

 What is hypnosis?

 Well, some people say that hypnosis is a different state of mind.
 Some people say it’s a matter of narrowing or broadening focus.
 Others point to beta, gamma and alpha waves within the brain and how they are different when a person is hypnotised.
+Ask ten hypnotherapists and you’ll have ten different answers.
+It works therapeutically but there is no single and scientifically established definition.

 I like to explain it as being, in its deeper states, akin to that moment when you’re half asleep and half awake.
 It resembles, in particular, those delicious few moments in the morning when you’re drowsing and dipping in and out of little dreams.

-However you experience it, it’s incredibly lovely!
+However you experience it, it can be incredibly lovely.

 Can anyone be hypnotised?